blucey/picobrew-z-api/Picobrew Z API.md

 JSON Request Body:

+* Kind:  List search type
+    * 1 = user defined recipes
-* Kind:  Appears to always be 1.
+    * 2 = appears to be unbrewed paks I've purchased?
+    * 3 = browse/search entire zpak list, search provides SearchString in request.
+    * 4 = zpak id search.
+Other values have not been observed yet.
 * MaxCount:  The requested limit for the number of recipes to be returned.
 Appears to always be 20.
-* Offset:  Suspected to be the number of recipes to skip for pagination purposes, but appears to always be 0.
-It's unclear if the Z actually supports any other values.
+* Offset:  Suspected to be the number of recipes to skip for pagination purposes.
+Seen in 'Kind:3' and 'Kind:4'.
+Pagination does not appear to be supported in 'Kind:1'
+* SearchString: An optional string for search.
+May only be supported in Kind:4

 Example: